askharryclarke/LocalStackServerlessAWS/README.md

 > Ready.

-You can begin deploying your serverless stack, __make sure you receive the ready message before you attempt to launch the stack.__
+You can begin deploying your serverless stack, __make sure you receive the ready message before you attempt to launch the stack.__ Open up a new terminal for this.

 > sls deploy